Youth Orchestras of San Antonio

+Youth Orchestras of San Antonio (YOSA) is an organization encompassing multiple musical ensembles that provides rehearsal and performance opportunities for students of (primarily) orchestral instruments in the San Antonio, Texas, area.
+As of the 2024–2025 season, the YOSA ensembles are the Philharmonic, the Symphony, the Wind Ensemble, the Flute Choir, the Mariachi, the Concertino Strings, the Repertory Strings, the Intermezzo Strings, the Sinfonietta Strings, the Capriccio Strings, and the Prelude Strings.
+YOSA also offers a Summer Symphony Camp and a Rising Star Fellows program for people of color.

+Early history

 G. Lewis Doll (1901–1985) established the first string program in the San Antonio Independent School District (SAISD) in the 1940s.
-At this time, no other public school district in San Antonio offered string instruction.
+At that time, no other public school district in San Antonio offered string instruction.
 As the SAISD string program grew, Doll started the San Antonio Youth Symphony around 1950.
-A second orchestra for junior high school students was formed in the 1960s and both orchestras operated under the auspices of the SAISD until 1979.
+A second orchestra for junior high school students was formed in the 1960s, and both orchestras operated under the auspices of the SAISD until 1979.

-1974-1983
+1974–1983

 The San Antonio Youth Symphony began receiving grant money from the City of San Antonio, Texas in 1974 and became known as the Greater San Antonio Youth Symphony Orchestras (GSAYSO).
 At this time, only four of the 19 area school districts offered string music programs.
 The GSAYSO opened string learning centers in some of the districts that were without a strings program.
 When this strings learning center program ceased in 1979, only the Northside Independent School District was able to sponsor its own string program.

 The Youth Philharmonic Orchestras of San Antonio was formed in 1977 and operated independently of GSAYSO until they merged in March 1979.
 The name Youth Orchestras of San Antonio (YOSA) was formally adopted in the summer of 1979.